Student Spotlight: Nicole DicksonCompetitive Edge Internship with Cincinnati mayor’s office provides priceless experience.

 “I left City Hall every day with a new piece of information.
 In addition, I felt like everything I did was important.
 I was thrown into the middle of everything from the first week.
 By week two, I was writing the mayor’s speeches.
 I feel like you cannot put a price on that type of experience,” Dickson said.

-Now as the fall semester has started and the internship is over, Dickson is sharing her experience with students and alumni.
-As the president of STAT, Dickson sees the unique, mutually beneficial position that IU East alumni are in to provide students a valuable real-world experience.
+Even though she has graduated and is well into her career, Dickson still takes opportunities to share her experience with students and alumni.
+Dickson sees the unique, mutually beneficial position that IU East alumni are in to provide students a valuable real-world experience.

 “I can say that students have the opportunity to speak to those who were once in their shoes.
 That is quite a stress-reliever for many students as they often forget that others share the same experiences as them,” Dickson said.
 “Students are also given the chance to ask questions and learn about their particular field.
 Lastly, I cannot forget to mention: networking, networking, networking!
 Working with alumni gives students the chance to make strong connections to those who may have advice on how to get where you want to be.”
 “Making the most of my experience was a huge deal to me.
 I uprooted my life to a totally different city.
 I did not even know where I was going to live until a week before my internship started,” Dickson said.
 “It was definitely nice to be surrounded by down-to-earth people who want to help you succeed.”